mstable/MIPs/MIPS/mip-6.md

 ## Motivation
 <!--This is the problem statement.
 This is the *why* of the MIP.
 It should clearly explain *why* the current state of the protocol is inadequate.
 It is critical that you explain *why* the change is needed, if the MIP proposes changing how something is calculated, you must address *why* the current calculation is innaccurate or wrong.
 This is not the place to describe how the MIP will address the issue!-->

-The AMM design used for mUSD, the first mAsset, is called the Constant Sum Market Maker, with the invariant $\sum_i x_i = k$.
+The AMM design used for mUSD, the first mAsset, is called the Constant Sum Market Maker, with the invariant \\(\sum_i x_i = k\\).
 With the CSMM, bAssets can be minted, redeemed and swapped 1:1.
 However, this design introduces a number shortcomings, namely:

 - **Drained bAssets:** Expensive bAssets are fully drained from the basket and cheaper bAssets fill it up as much as they can.
 - **Restricted liquidity:** Not being able to swap with all bAssets limits the swap opportunities.